Klipsgoboom/krypt-sc-syntax/README.md

 Krypt-Sc Browser:
+**Change krypt web image support to match the rest

 The first line of your website must be kryptsc
 The last line of your website must be |